-- tune all the rigid body modes close to the unstable equilibrium position at frequency below 80 mHz or even lower.
-This task can be done either mechanically tuning the oscillators, or using the control system and the electromagnetic antispring technique (EMAS) [10] to electronically tune the resonaces, - apply a very low frequency position control relative to ground to maintain the system to a stable equilibrium position, - damp the very low frequency modes respect to ground.
+- tune all the rigid body modes close to the unstable equilibrium position at a frequency below 80 mHz or even lower.
+This task can be done either by mechanically tuning the oscillators, or using the control system and the electromagnetic anti-spring technique (EMAS) [10] to electronically tune the resonances, - apply a very low frequency position control relative to ground to maintain the system at a stable equilibrium position, - damp the very low frequency modes with respect to the ground.

-The advantage of this approach is that the system resonances are naturally damped using very low control forces, thus minimizing the rms seismic noise and maximizing the passive attenuation.
-Because of time constraints, we could not implement the first bullet of the control strategy, and we partially studied the EMAS control.
+The advantage of this approach is that the system resonances are naturally damped [11] using very low control forces, thus minimizing the rms seismic noise and maximizing the passive attenuation.
+Because of time constraints, we could not implement the first bullet of the control strategy, and we only partially studied the EMAS control.